davidpaley/themoviedb-app/README.md

 ## Deployed website

-This project was deployed in https://themoviedb-app.davidpaleyy.now.sh
+You can see this project working if you go to: https://themoviedb-app.davidpaleyy.now.sh

 ## Available Scripts